UMAprotocol/UMIPs/UMIPs/umip-84.md

 The `PUNKETH` price implementation can be found here in the [uPUNK price feed](https://github.com/UMAprotocol/protocol/pull/2917)

-The `PUNKETH_TWAP` price can be determined using the existing [Sushiswap price feed](https://github.com/UMAprotocol/protocol/blob/master/packages/financial-templates-lib/src/price-feed/UniswapPriceFeed.js).
+The `PUNKETH_TWAP` price can be determined using the existing [Uniswap price feed](https://github.com/UMAprotocol/protocol/blob/master/packages/financial-templates-lib/src/price-feed/UniswapPriceFeed.js).
 The only required input would be determining which pool has the highest volume.

 An example configuration for the Uniswap feed is below